apersongithub/discord-themes/README.md

 # other stuff
 feel free to change the code or whatever this basically just shows you the code for using themes just give me credit for giving u the code thats all

+# INFO.js
+if you unminify the code info.js will give you step by step on how the code works

 # IMPORTANT
 REMEMBER TO RELOAD TO USE A NEW THEME